SvenGroot/Ookii.CommandLine/docs/Validation.md

 usage help.
 For example, the [`ValidateRangeAttribute`][] will show a usage help message like "Must be between 0 and 100."
 These messages will be added to the end of the argument's description.

 The only exceptions is the [`ValidatePatternAttribute`][], which does not know the intent of the pattern and can therefore not provide a meaningful help message to the user, and the [`ValidateNotNullAttribute`][].
 In this case, you should manually add a message to the argument's description to make the intent clear.

 If you don't wish to include a validator's message in the usage help, you can turn this off using the [`IncludeInUsageHelp`][IncludeInUsageHelp_0] property, which all built-in validators with usage help provide.
-You can also disable the message for all validators using the [`UsageWriter.IncludeValidatorsInDescription`][] message.
+You can also disable the messages for all validators using the [`UsageWriter.IncludeValidatorsInDescription`][] message.

 The [`ValidateEnumValueAttribute`][] will list all defined enumeration values, which may be rather long depending on the number of values.
 If the number of values is large, you may wish to exclude it from the usage help using the [`IncludeInUsageHelp`][IncludeInUsageHelp_0] property.

 The validator usage help messages can be customized by deriving a class from the